johnny353535/yoi/docs/_pages/behaviours/scrollFx.md

 ### In, Center, Out

 Each element can have up to three effects.
 One for `in`, `center` and `out`.

-For example, an effect on `in` plays when the element scrolls into the visible area of the page – no matter if you scroll up or down. `out` is the opposite (element leaves the visible area), while `center` applies the effect when the element is right in the vertical center of the visible area.
+For example, an effect on `in` plays when the element scrolls into the visible area of the page – no matter if you scroll up or down. `out` is the opposite (element leaves the visible area), while `center` applies the effect when the element aligns with the vertical center of the visible area.

-The following example will apply a fade-in-effect as the element reaches the center of the viewport:
+The following example will apply a effect `fx-fade-in` on `center`:

 ```html
 <!-- example -->